JenE87/p2-quiz-eu-capitals/README.md

 7. Click on **github-pages** in this new section
 8. The link to the latest deployment is accessible through a link in a box at the top of the page

-The live link to the Cleanup & Connect website is accessible here - https://jene87.github.io/p2-quiz-eu-capitals/
+The live link to the website is accessible here: [Quiz - EU Capitals](https://jene87.github.io/p2-quiz-eu-capitals/)

 ## Credits
 ### Code